isb-cgc/readthedocs/docs/source/sections/GDCTutorials/ImportGDCFileManifest.rst

 .. image:: BQ-CreateKidneyManifestTable.png

 Now that you have a table containing the GDC file identifiers, the next step is to find the locations for the Level 1 files on the Google Cloud.
 To help with that task, ISB-CGC maintains BiqQuery tables that contain the GDC file identifier and the Google bucket location for the file in data set GDC_metadata.
-Adding the Google bucket location to our GDC information can be done via a very simple SQL query:
+Adding the Google bucket location to our GDC information can be done via a simple SQL query:

 .. code-block:: sql